 When Nathan heard Sarah call his name, he forced himself to straighten and face her.
 She came to an abrupt halt and gasped.
 “Oh my god.
 What happened to you?”

-Hope bloomed on Nathan’s face, which looked somewhat grim with his distorted lips and swollen eye.
+Hope bloomed on Nathan’s face, which looked somewhat grim with his distorted lips and puffy eye.
 He cocked his head at her.
 “What are you saying, Sarah?”

 “Eman is finishing her doctorate at Cambridge.
 We said goodbye last night.
 For good.
 You’re the one I want to be with.
 Can I hope for the same?”